Why scale even matters

 Can we scale faster, tho?

-So once the standard J-curve was set by SaaS companies, the natural question to ask was how do we make more of more?
-More is now the standard, so we have to do more of more.
+So once the standard J-curve was set by SaaS companies, the natural question to ask was how do we make more or more?
+More is now the standard, so we have to do more.
 Exponentially more.
 Squares of squares.

 API’s: hold my beer.